ava-labs/subnet-evm/cmd/README.md

 });
 ```

 Let's see if it passes!
 We need to get a local network up and running.
 A local network will start up multiple blockchains.
 Blockchains are nothing but instances of VMs.
-So when we get the local network up and running we will get the X, C, and P chains up (primary subnet) as well as another blockchain that follows the rules defined by the subnet-evm.
+So when we get the local network up and running, we will get the X, C, and P chains up (primary subnet) as well as another blockchain that follows the rules defined by the subnet-evm.

 To spin up these blockchains, we actually need to create and modify the genesis to enable our HelloWorld precompile.
 This genesis defines some basic configs for the subnet-evm blockchain.
 Put this file in `/tmp/subnet-evm-genesis.json`
 ```json